Intracytoplasmic Sperm Injection for InfertilitySkip to the navigation

 Sperm injection and transfer

 A glass tool is used to hold an egg in place.
 A tiny glass tube is used to put one sperm into the egg.
 After culturing in the lab overnight, eggs are checked to see if they've been fertilized.
 After incubation, the eggs that have been successfully fertilized or have had 3 to 5 days to further develop are selected.
-Two to four are placed in the uterus using a thin flexible tube (catheter) that is inserted through the cervix.
+One or more are placed in the uterus using a thin flexible tube (catheter) that is inserted through the cervix.
+Your doctor will recommend how many embryos to transfer, based on your age and other information about you.
 The other embryos may be frozen for future use.

 What To Expect After Treatment

 The shots, monitoring, and procedures for in vitro fertilization (IVF) can be emotionally and physically demanding of the mother.
 Superovulation with hormones requires regular blood tests, daily shots, and frequent monitoring by your doctor.
 Some of the shots can be quite painful.

 These procedures are done on an outpatient basis.
 They require only a short recovery time.
 Your doctor may advise you to avoid strenuous activities for the rest of the day.

 Why It Is Done

 ICSI is used to treat severe male infertility, as when little or no sperm are ejaculated in the semen.
 Immature sperm collected from the testicles usually can't move about and are more likely to fertilize an egg through ICSI.